Poisson Multi-Bernoulli Mixtures for Sets of Trajectories: Introduction

 The rest of the paper is organised as follows.
 Related work is discussed in the next section.
-In Section~\ref{sec:problem_formulation} we present the two considered problem formulations, and we review the standard point target models.
-In Section~\ref{sec:RFS} we present necessary background theory about random finite sets of trajectories.
-The prediction and update of the \pmbm density for sets of trajectories are presented in Section~\ref{sec:pmbm_trackers}.
-In Section~\ref{sec:pmbm_relations} we show that, for the point target models, the distribution of the set of trajectories over any time window is \pmbm.
-Linear and Gaussian implementations of the \pmbm trackers are presented in Section~\ref{sec:linear_gaussian_implementation}, and Section~\ref{sec:simulation_study} contains results from a simulation study.
+In Section~\ref{sec:problem_formulation}, we present the two considered problem formulations and the background theory on sets of trajectories.
+The prediction and update steps of the \tpmbm filter are presented in Section~\ref{sec:pmbm_trackers}.
+In Section~\ref{sec:pmbm_relations}, we show the time marginalisation theorem and that the distribution of the set of trajectories over any time window is \pmbm.
+Linear and Gaussian implementations of the \tpmbm filters are presented in Section~\ref{sec:linear_gaussian_implementation}, and Section~\ref{sec:simulation_study} analyses the performance of \tpmbm filters via simulations.
 The paper is concluded in Section~\ref{sec:conclusion}.